CGLemon/Sayuri/bash/CONFIG.md

     "NeuralNetwork" : {
         "NNType" : "Residual",
         "MaxBoardSize" : 19,          # The max size in the self-play game.
 It is
-                                      # OK if this value greater than training games.
+                                      # OK if this value greater than training games,
-                                      # But to set it as small size can improve the
-                                      # training performance.
+                                      # but will hurt the performance.

         "ResidualChannels" : 128,     # Channel size of residual.
         "PolicyExtract" : 24,         # Channel size of policy head.
         "ValueExtract" : 24,          # Channel size of value head.

-        "SeRatio" : 2,                # squeeze ration of SE module
+        "SeRatio" : 4,                # squeeze ration of SE module
         "Activation" : "mish",        # should be one of relu/mish

         "Stack" : [